ErnestoHkirk/RTChrome/README.md

 If you find any issues using this extension, feel free to send me a message.

-Disclaimer: Amazon™ , Amazon Prime Instant Video™ and Rotten Tomatoes™ are registered trademarks and have no affiliation to this extension or the author of said extension.

 # Change Log
 v1.29
 - Fix fatal error where extension is unable to run due to recent update to google search where all visible URLS were replaced with breadcrumbs